code-lab-org/nost-tools/docs/source/operators_guide/modules/yml_file.rst

 Info Section
 ^^^^^^^^^^^
 Contains metadata about the configuration file.
+This does not influence the operation of the NOS-T Tools library, it is merely for documentation and informational purposes.

 Example: